njelich/isquare-deploy-hackathon/README.md

 3. Using the I2Client class from the i2-cli, connect the backend to the deployed model.
 4. Test that the website is working properly.

+### Optional tasks
-[optional] In a real world production environment, the data evolves constantly, and the models should to.
+In a real world production environment, the data evolves constantly, and the models should to.
 To demonstrate how easy this is with iSquare deploy, we will change the deployed model by a similar one.

+1. The current code resizes images per default to 200x200.
+Modify it so that it resizes while keeping the shape of the image and resizing the largest edge to 200px.
-1. Modify the code of the pixeliser so that faces are replaced with correctly sized emojis instead of being pixelized.
+2. Modify the code of the pixeliser so that faces are replaced with correctly sized emojis instead of being pixelized.
-2. Deploy the model using iSquare deploy
+3. Deploy the model using iSquare deploy
-3. Replace the acesses in your code.
+4. Replace the acesses in your code.
-4. Test your model!
+5. Test your model!

+Some aplications require real time streaming and inference on a video flux.
+For example, one could try to automatically detect violence by processing a constant video stream from a security camera.

+1. Modify the web application to stream your webcam at 15fps to the deployed and display the original image and the result on the frontend of the web application.